Privacy Policy

 Consent means medical consent and/or financial consent where relevant.

-Patient means the person using the Service to whom the Procedure relates.
+Patient means the person using the Service to whom the Procedure, or interaction, relates.

 Personal Information has the same meaning that it has under the Privacy Act, namely information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified or reasonably identifiable individual.

-Procedure means the relevant medical procedure the Doctor has recommended to the Patient and for which the Patient accesses the Service.
+Procedure means the relevant medical procedure the Healthcare provider has recommended to the Patient and for which the Patient accesses the Service.

-Procedure Additional Information means the material specific risk information in relation to the particular Patient and Procedure the Doctor includes as part of the medical consent.
+Procedure Additional Information means the material specific risk information in relation to the particular Patient and Procedure the Healthcare provider includes as part of the medical consent.

-Service means the service provided by Consentic via the Website in facilitating online Consent transactions for medical procedures, providing a mechanism whereby Doctors are able to provide information (including the Content) to Patients about a Procedure and for Patients to be able to Consent to such Procedure.
+Service means the service provided by Consentic via the Website / web application facilitating information exchange, including consent, providing a mechanism whereby Healthcare providers are able to collect information and/or provide information (including the Content) to Patients about a Procedure and for Patients to be able to Consent to such Procedure.

-Website means the Internet site at the domain www.consentic.com or any other site or technology through which Consentic make the Service available.
+Website means the Internet site at the domain www.consentic.com or any other site or technology through which Consentic makes the Service available.

-You means the Patient and/or the Doctor, using the Service.
+You means the Patient and/or the Healthcare provider, using the Service.

 2. Collection of Your Personal Information